openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 hosts can fail in the same ways, although the communication path to provide feedback is different in each case.
 For the control plane, information about failure is presented to the user via terraform.
-For workers, it would be through information on the `BareMetalHost` resource, and the baremetal-operator logs.
+For workers, it is currently only shown on the `BareMetalHost` resource or by examining baremetal-operator logs.
+Failure to deploy a worker should be reflected by marking either the `machine-api-operator` or the future `cluster-baremetal-operator` degraded.

 Provisioning can fail in many ways.
 The most difficult to troubleshoot are simply when we fail to hear back from a host.
 Buggy UEFI firmware